- Find a Trail

 I tried to submit a trail photo online, but it's not going through.
 What should I do?

 Most often when photo submissions do not go through, it's because its file size is too large.
-Photos submitted to TrailLink must be 8 MB or smaller.
-Acceptable file types for TrailLink photos are: jpg, gif, png, and bmp.
+Acceptable file types: jpg, gif, png, bmp, heic.
+File must be less than 20MB.
+The minimum image dimensions are 1000x390 pixels.

 Also note that photos are not automatically accepted for publication on TrailLink.
 They are manually reviewed by TrailLink staff during normal business hours, so there will be a delay between the time that you submit your photo and when it appears online.